-Amphetamines are a class of compounds increasingly abused in regions of the world such as the western United States, Australasia, and Europe.
+Amphetamines are a class of compounds that are abused in many regions of the world, including the United States, Australasia, and Europe.
 Synthetic amphetamine compounds commonly are produced in clandestine laboratories and vary in purity and potency.
-Other potentials for amphetamine abuse include prescription medications and various over-the-counter diet pills.
+Other potentials for amphetamine abuse include prescription medications often used for attention deficit disorder and various over-the-counter diet pills.

-The relative activities that amphetamines have to stimulate the receptors of these biogenic amines are dependent on the chemical substituents on the amphetamine molecule; thus, the clinical presentation is dependent on the type of amphetamine used.
+The degree to which an amphetamine can stimulate the receptors of these biogenic amines depends on the chemical substituents on the amphetamine molecule; thus, the clinical presentation depends on the type of amphetamine used.
 For example, methamphetamine lacks much of the peripheral stimulant properties of amphetamine while still offering euphoric and hallucinogenic properties.
-These actions are similar to those of cocaine; however, while effects of cocaine last for 10-20 minutes, duration of amphetamine action is much longer, lasting as long as 10-12 hours.
+These actions are similar to those of cocaine; however, while effects of cocaine last for 10-20 minutes, duration of amphetamine action is much longer—as long as 10-12 hours.

 The routes of amphetamine administration may be oral (ingestion), inhalation (smoke), or injection (intravenous).
 Oral use is associated with an approximate 1-hour lag time before onset of symptoms, whereas inhaled and intravenous methods yield effects within a few minutes.
 Peak plasma concentrations occur in 5 minutes with intravenous use, 30 minutes with nasal or intramuscular use, and 2-3 hours postingestion.

 Use appears to vary with gender and race.
-Recent work has found correlations between personality traits (risk taking and reward sensitivity) and responses to amphetamine use.[2]
+Research has found correlations between personality traits (risk taking and reward sensitivity) and responses to amphetamine use.[2]

 Elevated catecholamine levels usually lead to a state of increased arousal and decreased fatigue.
 Increased dopamine levels at synapses in the CNS may be responsible for movement disorders[5] , schizophrenia, and euphoria.
 Serotonergic signals may play a role in the hallucinogenic and anorexic[6] aspects of these drugs.